Discover our latest report Investment Banking Software 2024: Challenges, Trends and Strategies

 Greenhill

 When examining the types of software investment banks are purchasing, a few clear trends emerge.
 Document management and automation software top the list, with 41% of respondents indicating they’ve recently switched from build to buy.
-This shift highlights the growing recognition of the efficiency and effectiveness of external solutions in streamlining document-related processes and enhancing productivity.
+This shift highlights the growing efficiency and effectiveness of external solutions in streamlining document-related processes and enhancing productivity.

-It’s unsurprising that generative AI (gen AI) isn’t consistently included in the top three software categories to buy over build, as many investment banks and financial services firms, such as Deloitte and JP Morgan, have chosen to develop these solutions in-house.
+It’s unsurprising that generative AI (gen AI) isn’t consistently included in the top three software categories to buy over build.
+Many investment banks and financial services firms, such as Deloitte and JP Morgan, have chosen to develop these solutions in-house.
 The preference for in-house development in this category is likely due to the unique nature of generative AI, as LLMs need to be trained on specific datasets to produce tailored and unique outputs.
 This need for customization and data specificity makes in-house development more appealing for investment banks.

 What to Consider When Choosing a Software Vendor